laravel/docs/homestead.md

 <a name="debugging-cli-scripts"></a>
 ### Debugging CLI scripts

-To debug a PHP CLI program, use the `xphp` shell alias:
+To debug a PHP CLI program, use the `xphp` shell alias inside the vagrant box:

     $ xphp path/to/script

 When debugging functional tests that make requests to the web server, it is often easier to autostart debugging rather than modifying tests to pass through a custom header or cookie to trigger debugging.
-To force Xdebug to start, modify `/etc/php/7.#/fpm/conf.d/20-xdebug.ini` (replacing the PHP version) and add:
+To force Xdebug to start, modify `/etc/php/7.#/fpm/conf.d/20-xdebug.ini` (replacing the PHP version) inside the vagrant box and add:

     ; If Homestead.yml contains a different subnet for the ip setting, this may be different. xdebug.remote_host = 192.168.10.1